-Roger Millar was appointed Secretary of Transportation by Governor Jay Inslee in August 2016.
-He joined the WSDOT as Deputy Secretary in October 2015 and was appointed Acting Secretary in February 2016.
-Millar oversees an agency of 6,800 employees, with responsibility for 18,600 lane miles of highway, 3,800 bridges, general aviation airports, passenger- and freight-rail programs, and Washington State Ferries, the nation's largest ferry system.
+Secretary of Transportation Roger Millar was appointed by Governor Jay Inslee in August 2016.
+He joined WSDOT as deputy secretary in October 2015 and was appointed acting secretary in February 2016.
+Millar oversees an agency of 6,800 employees, with responsibility for 18,600 lane miles of highway, 3294 bridges, general aviation airports, passenger- and freight-rail programs, and Washington State Ferries, the nation's largest ferry system.

 Millar is a second generation civil engineer with 38 years of experience in the transportation arena.
-During that time he has worked in construction, design, planning, research, policy development, management and administration in both the public and private sectors.
+During that time, he has worked in construction, design, planning, research, policy development, management and administration in both the public and private sectors.
 Millar has served as public works director, city and county planning director, arterial streets manager and vice president of a multi-national engineering firm, among other assignments.
-Prior to joining WSDOT, Roger served for five years as vice president of Smart Growth America, a national not-for-profit organization, providing technical assistance to state transportation agencies in Florida, Michigan, Minnesota, Oregon, Tennessee and Vermont.
-During that time he also served as director of the National Complete Streets Coalition.
+Prior to joining WSDOT, he served for five years as vice president of Smart Growth America, a national not-for-profit organization, providing technical assistance to state transportation agencies in Florida, Michigan, Minnesota, Oregon, Tennessee and Vermont.
+Millar also served as director of the National Complete Streets Coalition.

 A graduate of the University of Virginia, Millar is a registered engineer in Washington and five other states.
 He is a member of the American Institute of Certified Planners and a certified floodplain administrator.
 Millar has served as president of the Oregon Section of the American Society of Civil Engineers and of the Montana Association of Planners.
 He is married to Candis Millar, the former planning director of Billings, Montana (retired 2016), and has two teenage children and a black lab named Ouzel.